Brett Karlan

 I am an assistant professor of philosophy at Purdue University.

-I work on issues in the philosophy of science (especially cognitive science and artificial intelligence) and normative philosophy (especially epistemology and ethics).
-Much of my current research focuses on (a) rationality and agency in light of contemporary cognitive science, and (b) normative questions in the analytic philosophy of technology.
+I work on issues in the philosophy of cognitive science and epistemology.
+Most of my work focuses on developing theories of rationality and mind in light of contemporary cognitive science (especially psychology and artificial intelligence research).

 Prior to joining the faculty at Purdue, I held postdoctoral fellowships in the McCoy Family Center for Ethics in Society at Stanford (where I was also a fellow at the Institute for Human-Centered Artificial Intelligence) and in the Department of History and Philosophy of Science at the University of Pittsburgh.
 I completed my PhD at Princeton in 2020, where I was advised by Tom Kelly and Grace Helton.